 TunnelBear’s appearance and ease of use

 The appearance of the TunnelBear software is amazing.
 They have clearly put time and effort into every visual detail.
 Moreover, they have tried to make using a VPN fun.
-All this results in a nice and clear VPN.
-Because the software is playfull and visually-pleasing it is fun to use TunnelBear.
-The TunnelBear illustration style almost makes you forget any fault you can find with the company.
+All this results in clear VPN software.
+Because the software is playful and visually-appealing it is fun to use TunnelBear.

 The user-friendliness of the TunnelBear software is great.
 As a user you aren’t overloaded with options and settings.
 Choosing a server location and connecting to the server can be done by pushing one button.